-Ineffective treatments ranging from hydrochloroquine to ivermectin to vitamin D and alternative medicine have thrived too, endorsed by a rogues’ gallery of doctors and researchers.
-Even now, as the life-saving impact of vaccination begins to be felt across the globe, a new cohort of impressively credentialed contrarians has emerged, spreading mistruths about immunization.
-The grandiosely named “World Doctors Alliance” is a potent example, boasting amongst its membership physician Vernon Coleman (an anti-vaccine activist and author of a book insisting COVID is a hoax) and Dolores Cahill, the once-respected Irish scientist whose conspiratorial proclamations have become a staple of lockdown protests and COVID denialist disinformation across Europe.
+Ineffective treatments ranging from hydrochloroquine to ivermectin to vitamin D and alternative medicine have thrived, too, endorsed by a rogues’ gallery of doctors and researchers.
+Even as the lifesaving impact of vaccination began to be felt across the globe, a new cohort of impressively credentialed contrarians emerged, spreading mistruths about immunization.
+The grandiosely named “World Doctors Alliance” is a potent example, boasting among its membership physician Vernon Coleman (an anti-vaxxer activist and author of a book insisting COVID is a hoax) and Dolores Cahill, the once respected Irish scientist whose conspiratorial proclamations became a staple of lockdown protests and COVID denialist disinformation across Europe.

 In slickly produced videos shared relentlessly online, these fringe scientists are lauded as experts unafraid to speak truth to power.
 But it is crucial to note that these individuals, for all their formal credentials, extol a narrative completely at odds with reality, readily refuted by public health bodies the world over.
-These pseudoscientific, conspiratorial claims are archetypal arguments from authority, where a perceived expert’s support is used to justify positions unsupported by data.
-Scientific claims do not derive their authority by virtue of coming from scientists, but from the weight of the evidence behind them.
-Pseudoscience, by contrast, tends to focus on ostensible gurus rather than consensus opinion.
-The only authority a scientist can ever truly invoke is a reflected one, dependent on accurately representing the evidence base.
+These pseudoscientific, conspiratorial claims are archetypal arguments from authority in which a perceived expert’s support is used to justify positions unsupported by data.
+Scientific claims derive their authority not by virtue of their coming from scientists but from the weight of the evidence behind them.
+Pseudoscience, in contrast, tends to focus on ostensible gurus rather than consensus opinion.
+The only authority a scientist can ever truly invoke is a reflected one, dependent on accurate representation of the evidence base.
 If they embrace fringe positions and jettison the principles of scientific skepticism, then their qualifications, education and prestige mean absolutely nothing.

 The rise of pseudoexperts is perhaps symptomatic of a change in how we access information.
 As we become curators of our own media, the traditional gatekeepers and fact-checkers once implicit in most reporting have been increasingly sidelined.
-This in turn has made us more polarized, and reduced our ability to differentiate fact from opinion.
-Motivated reasoning, our human bias towards cherry-picking only arguments that chime with that we wish were true, most certainly plays a role.
+This in turn has made us more polarized and reduced our ability to differentiate fact from opinion.
+Motivated reasoning, our human bias toward cherry-picking only arguments that chime with what we wish were true, most certainly plays a role.
 The impositions of COVID are manifold; it is not surprising that fringe scientists are inevitably invoked as sources for those with strong feelings against lockdowns, masks and vaccination.
-Even if we are not ideologically predisposed to such positions, these claims undermine public understanding, blurring perceptions of scientific consensus, nudging us collectively towards fear and distrust.
+Even if we are not ideologically predisposed to such positions, these claims undermine public understanding, blurring perceptions of scientific consensus, nudging us collectively toward fear and distrust.

 The dark irony is that these fringe figures weaponize the societal trust afforded to science, unduly amplifying their capacity to unleash serious harm.
-To mitigate this, we need to keep in mind the vital distinction “science” and “scientists.”
-Individual scientists are far from infallible; they can be fooled by subtle mistakes, haunted by spurious conclusions or even become so ideologically wedded to a belief they bend facts to fit that preconception.
+To mitigate this, we need to keep in mind the vital distinction between “science” and “scientists.”
+Individual scientists are far from infallible; they can be fooled by subtle mistakes, be haunted by spurious conclusions or even become so ideologically wedded to a belief they bend facts to fit that preconception.
 Their motivations are human; they can be seduced by the lure of money, infamy or admiration.
-Science, by contrast, is a systemic method of inquiry, where positions are formed on the totality of evidence.
-Crucially, to be labeled “scientific,” ideas should be testable, and those that fail to withstand dispassionate investigation are duly discarded.
+Science, in contrast, is a systemic method of inquiry whereby positions are formed on the totality of evidence.
+Crucially, to be labeled “scientific,” ideas should be testable, and those that fail to withstand dispassionate investigation should be duly discarded.

-It is entirely understandable that many are left confused and uneasy by the vocal assertions of fringe figures, but the onus of proof is always on those making grand claims.
+It is entirely understandable that many people are left confused and uneasy by the vocal assertions of fringe figures, but the onus of proof is always on those making grand claims.
 The history of science and medicine is littered with the hubris of the arrogant and misguided, and mere credentials are no impediment to being wrong; only evidence truly matters.
-When confronted with the pronouncement of fringe figures, the motto of the Royal Society should always be at for forefront of our mind: “Nullius in verba” (take nobody’s word for it).
+When confronted with the pronouncement of fringe figures, the motto of the Royal Society should always be at the forefront of our mind: “Nullius in verba” (“take nobody’s word for it”).